prudencemunyaka885-creator/cursor-setup-task/README.md

 - The Cursor docs page opened in browser instead of the app - solved by launching Cursor directly from desktop
 ## Experts Selected

-We selected 10 experts based on:
+I selected 10 experts based on:

 - Proven experience in SEO / AI / SaaS
 - Active content sharing (LinkedIn, YouTube, blogs)